 A 50 foot indoor pistol range is available to members 24 hours a day, except when there are meetings or other functions in the clubhouse room above the range.

 This range is open to .22 rimfire rifles and most handgun loads.
 Access is controlled by a lock keyed to individual members’ proximity cards.
 To enable their card’s access, members must pass a Gun Skills Safety Review (GSSR).
 All guests, especially minors, must be supervised closely by their hosts while using the indoor range.

 (The club also has two outdoor ranges: a 100 yard rifle range open to handguns, and a 25 yard handgun range).

-The club fields two indoor pistol league (.22 bullseye) teams.
+The club fields two indoor pistol league (.22 Precision Pistol) teams.

-For more information on the sport of bullseye shooting, see the Encyclopedia of Bullseye Pistol.
+For more information on the sport of Precision Pistol shooting, see the Encyclopedia of Bullseye Pistol.
 For more information on competing in the League with one of our club teams, contact the Pistol Team Secretary.

 Gun Skills Safety Review

 Indoor range access is only granted to members after successful completion of a Gun Skills Safety Review.
 GSSRs are generally held from 7:00PM-8:00PM on the second Tuesday of each month; please check the dates and times in the WSC Calendar.